The Family Tomb

-The Family Tomb is a 1969 suspense novel by the British mystery and thriller writer Michael Gilbert.
+The Family Tomb is a 1969 suspense novel by British mystery and thriller writer Michael Gilbert.
 It was published by Harper & Row in the United States in 1970 and in 1969, by Hodder and Stoughton in England as The Etruscan Net.
 It is Gilbert's 14th novel and takes place entirely in Florence, Italy, a few years after the great flood of the Arno river in 1966, which caused serious damage in the city.
 Gilbert had a great fondness for Italy, which was the setting for a number of his books.
 One of these is his other well-known novel Death in Captivity, a mystery based on Gilbert's time in an Italian prisoner-of-war camp during World War II.

 Apart from Death in Captivity and The Family Tomb, however, most of Gilbert's other books have only a portion of their events taking place in Italy.
 The Family Tomb occurs entirely within a few miles of the Ponte Vecchio and central Florence.